- Technical writing is a writing discipline that is sometimes defined as simplifying the complex.

 Technical writing is sometimes defined as simplifying the complex.
 Inherent in such a concise and deceptively simple definition is a whole range of skills and characteristics that address nearly every field of human endeavor at some level.
 A significant subset of the broader field of technical communication, technical writing involves communicating complex information to those who need it to accomplish some task or goal.

-Oxford Dictionaries Online (ODO) provides four definitions for the word technical, all of which relate to the profession of technical writing:
+Lexico.com (part of Oxford Dictionaries) provides four definitions for the word technical, all of which relate to the profession of technical writing:

 - of or relating to a particular subject, art, or craft, or its techniques

 - of, involving, or concerned with applied and industrial sciences

 - resulting from mechanical failure

 - according to a strict application or interpretation of the law or rules

 With these definitions in mind, it’s easy to see that technical writing has been around as long as there have been written languages.
 Modern references to technical writing and technical communications as a profession begin around the time of World War I as technical developments in warfare, industry and telecommunications began to evolve more rapidly.
 Although many people today think of technical writing as creating manuals for computers and software, the practice of technical writing takes place in any field or industry where complex ideas, concepts, processes or procedures need to be communicated.